-Standard industry practices will be used to ensure that the seismic data is accurate and appropriate for modeling purposes.
+Standard industry practices will be used to ensure that the time-lapse surface seismic data is accurate and appropriate for modeling purposes.
 Replicated shot point locations, functional geophones, and similar seismic input data will be used from survey to survey to ensure repeatability.

-When the seismic data is processed, several quality assurance checks will be done in accordance with industry standards.
+When the time-lapse surface seismic data and the passive seismic monitoring data is processed, several quality assurance checks will be done in accordance with industry standards.
 Further detail on this industry standard methods of reformatting, structuring and application will be provided in the final Testing and Monitoring Plan (Attachment 06: Testing and Monitoring, 2024).